EnterpriseDB/repmgr/README.md

     Registers a standby with `repmgr`.
 This command needs to be executed to enable promote/follow operations and to allow `repmgrd` to work with the node.
     An existing standby can be registered using this command.

+* `standby unregister`

+    Unregisters a standby with `repmgr`.
+This command does not affect the actual replication.

 * `standby clone [node to be cloned]`